jallajs/jalla/README.md

 Most of the internal workings are exposed as events on the application (Koa) instance.

 #### `app.on('error', callback(err))`
 When an internal error occurs or a route could not be served.
-If an HTTP error was encountered, the status code is availible on the error object.
+If an HTTP error was encountered, the status code is available on the error object.

 #### `app.on('warning', callback(warning))`
 When a non-critical error was encountered, e.g. a postcss plugin failed to parse a rule.